roncterry/install_lab_env/README.md

 # Usage - TL:DR

+(See the Video Guides at the end in addition to these quick steps)

 ## Install a Lab Environment

 Open a command prompt in the installer directory and run the following command: